XelorR/sf_project_6/README.md

 - [ ] fix - Michael - **get_urls_for_model_in_region** falling into infinite loop in case of too many pages
 - [x] new - Petr - analyze [number of cars](20220327_model_counts.ipynb) to parse for each model and propose model split
 - [ ] new - both - run parser separately on several machines
-    - [x] spb except bmw, mercedes, wolkswagen
+    - [x] spb except bmw, mercedes, wolkswagen, mitsubishi
+    - [ ] spb mitsubishi
     - [ ] spb bmw, mercedes, wolkswagen
     - [ ] msk volvo, lexus, honda, infinity
     - [ ] the rest